dahoum/Nursery/agile.md

 ## Teaching Common Sense

 There is another case, where something similar has happened and this is Design Thinking.
 Design Thinking begins w/ "empathy", which should be common sense.
 Not only in interpersonal relationships, but also (and especially) towards a customer.
 And still, it is taught.
 Why?

+This [Article](https://medium.com/@cwodtke/five-habits-of-design-thinking-45bb61b30393) argues, that common sense is not enough to do Design Thinking.
+Design Thinking has always been common sense to me.
+May be because I am 750 years old.
+Which brings me to another thought: some atheists say, that moral is common sense, but if Design Thinking isn't, is moral really?
+Or perhaps we should ask: what is common sense actually?
+Is it something we are genetically born w/, or rather—collective+personal wisdom?